zuck30/elysia-ai-companion/README.md

 1. Open your web browser and navigate to `http://localhost:3000`.
 2. Interact with Malaika through voice or text.
-3.  **Clap your hands** to trigger a Jarvis-style greeting and start voice conversation!
+3.  **Clap your hands** to trigger and start voice conversation!
-4. Experience a living, breathing AI companion.

 ## macOS Permissions & Setup

-To allow Malaika to control your MacBook Pro (M3) or other macOS laptops, you must grant the following permissions:
+To allow Malaika to control your macOS laptops, you must grant the following permissions:

 1.  **Accessibility**: Required for controlling system volume, brightness, and window management via `osascript` and `Quartz`.
     - Go to `System Settings > Privacy & Security > Accessibility`.